jeevanbugga/GIT_GITHUB/commits_all_folders/README.md

 - RUN this file in inside GIT cloned repository.<br>
-- Let asuume we have 3 folders in our main branch namer invest,retire and disbursment<br>
+- Let asuume we have 3 folders in our main branch namer invest,retire and disbursment.<br>
-- - if you run script **./head_head_minus_1_commit.sh** , it will display latest two commits of branch and all sub folders <br>
+- - if you run script **./head_head_minus_1_commit.sh** , it will display latest two commits of branch and all sub folders. <br>
 __sample output__<br>
 -------------------------------------------------------------------------------------------------------------<br>
 Branch: main/ <br>